Igalia/acacia/README.md

     "cmake.generator": "Ninja",
 ```

-If you are using MSVC to compile, you will need to specify the "release" build, otherwise you will need a debug version of the python library.
+If you are using MSVC to compile, you will need to specify the "Release" build, otherwise you will need a debug version of the Python library.
 In VSCode, you can use the command pallet option "Cmake: select variant", and choose "Release".
 If you want to build python bindings with a "Debug" build with visual studios, you will need to create a debug build of the python library to link against.

 You can then build and run any number of was through VS Code, such as through the command pallet (search for "build") or by right clicking on the root directories CMakeLists.txt

-##### Powershell
+##### PowerShell

 To build from PowerShell, first you have to import and run the DevShell module:
 ```